iota-community/layerzero-oft-v2-utils/README_OFT_setup.md

 ## Set enforced options

-### For OFTAdapter (on EVM as source chain)
+Used to enforce options for a message type sent to a specific remote chain (destination EID).

+2 message types:
+- `1` = send
+- `2` = sendAndCall

+Options:
+- executorLzReceiveOptionMaxGas: Gas for the lzReceive call on remote chain.
+- executorNativeDropOption: native drop amount to the recipient on remote chain.

 Needed input params:

 - oftAdapterContractAddress: Solidity OFTAdapter contract on EVM
 - executorLzReceiveOptionMaxGas: [200000](https://docs.layerzero.network/v2/developers/evm/gas-settings/options#lzreceive-option)
+- executorGasDropInWeiOnDestChain: `0` (to disable gas drop)
-- lzEndpointIdOnDestChain: EID of IOTA L1 testnet as dest chain
+- lzEndpointIdOnRemoteChain: EID of IOTA L1 testnet as dest chain

+### For OFTAdapter

+#### on Sepolia EVM as source chain

 Run the cmd: